grassdog/klipbook/README.md

 your Kindle devices and applications.
 Currently the Amazon highlights site only shows clippings for books you've purchased on Amazon.

-If your books are personal documents and you've read them on your kindle device itself then you should use the file from that device as a source i.e. you Kindle device only keeps clippings that you made directly on it.
+If your books are personal documents and you've read them on your Kindle device itself then you should use the file from that device as a source i.e. your Kindle device only keeps clippings that you made directly on it.

 ## How does it work?